Cast

 Errol lives in Piparo, Trinidad.

-DHANI – SANJIV BOODHU
+SANJIV BOODHU as DHANI

-Based in Trinidad, Sanjiv Boodhu has starred in numerous stage productions under the direction of Azard Daniel, including Zingay and School Project
+Based in Trinidad, Sanjiv Boodhu has starred in numerous stage productions under the direction of Azard Daniel, including Zingay and School Project.

-SUMINTRA – SUSAN ABRAHAM-HANNAYS
+SUSAN ABRAHAM-HANNAYS as SUMINTRA

 SUSAN was trained as an actor and in Stage Craft and History of the Theatre by Sonya Moze.
 Her professional career has spanned 25 years during which time she has worked with most of the Production Companies in Trinidad and Tobago.
 On television she has appeared in six seasons of Westwood Park.
 Her film credits include The Ghost of Hing King Estate and Flight of the Ibis.
-Susan has garnered an astounding 4 Cacique awards for her stage performances in The Killing of Sister George, Bedside Manners, The Odd Couple and Beef no Chicken.